jackfranklin/demopack/README.md

 Like create-react-app, but without needing to create a new project and `npm install` all the things.

+Supports JavaScript, JSX, Sass, CSS Modules and images out of the box.
+0 configuration required!

 [Catch this quick demo on Youtube to learn more :)](https://www.youtube.com/watch?v=DURXnlY8wD0&feature=youtu.be).

 ## But why?